 Classification of online marketplaces

 There are several classifications of online marketplaces.
-Each of them views e-commerce platforms from different perspectives.
+Each of them views e-commerce platforms from a different perspective.
 Generally, marketplaces are classified by participants, focus, and offerings.
 Let’s take a closer look at each classification:

 - Business-to-consumer (or B2C for short).
-This model comes first, being the most popular one.
 We use this term to talk about marketplaces where sellers are other companies.
 Hence the term business.
 As for buyers, they are regular end-users.

 - Consumer-to-business (or C2B).
 On such platforms, individuals, e.g., developers or designers, offer businesses their services.
-The most popular marketplace of such type is Upwork.
+The most popular marketplace of this type is Upwork.
 It links employers and individual contractors.

 - Business-to-business (or B2B).
-This model is simple as pie.
 Businesses sell their product or services to other companies.
 The first B2B marketplace that comes to mind is Alibaba.

 - Customer-to-customer (or C2C).
-Both parties, as in buyers and sellers, are regular users.
+Both parties, buyers and sellers, are regular users.
 So if you have ever bought something on eBay or Etsy, you have made a C2C purchase.

 - Horizontal marketplaces.
 Such platforms offer a great range of products to a broad audience.
 Toys, books, clothes, electronics—you can buy all these items there.

 - Vertical marketplaces.
 These marketplaces offer specific products to a limited audience.
 Over the last few years, this approach has gained momentum.
-The success of Airbnb, Etsy, Upwork, and other narrow-focused platforms only proves this fact.
+The success of Airbnb, Etsy, Upwork, and other narrow-focused platforms proves this.